angular/protractor/docs/locators.md

 Actions
 -------

-`element()` returns an ElementFinder object.
+The `element()` function returns an ElementFinder object.
 The ElementFinder knows how to locate the DOM element using the locator you passed in as a parameter, but it has not actually done so yet.
 It will not contact the browser until an *action* method has been called.

 The most common action methods are: